Common Law Marriage States

 Under the common law marriage doctrine, you are considered legally married, despite not having a marriage license, a ceremony, or a marriage certificate, if you meet specific requirements listed in the statutes of the jurisdiction where you live.
 The benefits of common law marriage include the right to inherit upon the death of one spouse and the right to spousal support and an equitable division of property should the marriage terminate.

 The jurisdictions that recognize common law marriage and the requirements of each are listed below.
 In addition, various other states will recognize a common law marriage if it was valid in one of these states and meets these requirements, even though those states do not themselves have statutes providing for common law marriages.

-Colorado.
-In order for a common law marriage to exist in Colorado, the relationship must be proven by the cohabitation of the common law spouses and their reputation for being married (on or after Sept.
+- Colorado.
+In order for a common law marriage to exist in Colorado, the relationship must been proven by the cohabitation of the common law spouses and their reputation for being married (on or after Sept.
 1, 2006).

-District of Columbia.
-In the District, a common law marriage is established by the parties' explicit intent to be married and by their cohabitation for a significant period of time, and by holding themselves out to the public as a married couple.
+- District of Columbia.
+In the District, a common law marriage is established by the parties' explicit intent to be married, by their cohabitation for a significant period of time, and by holding themselves out to the public as a married couple.

 - Utah.
-Utah does not recognize common law marriage, however courts can retroactively approve the marriage of couples without ceremony if the couple is of age and legally able to consent to marriage, have lived together, treated each other as spouses and hold themselves out as married.
+Utah recognizes common law marriage if the couple is of age and legally able to consent to marriage, have lived together, treated each other as spouses, and hold themselves out as married.

 Get a Free Legal Review from a Family Law Attorney